mahmoudmohamedramadan/easy-model/UPDATE.md

 ## Establish Query

-As an added bonus, you can effortlessly set a eloquent or query builder to begin building by using the `setUpdatableQuery` method:
+Additionally, you can easily configure either an Eloquent or query builder to start building by using the `setUpdatableQuery` method:

 ```PHP
 /**